 Disclaimer: When I took the 1 800 Contacts Express Exam, it was offered for free.
-Now, the price has gone up to $20.
+As of February 2022, the exam costs $20.

-If you wear contact lenses, you know how expensive and inconvenient that yearly eye exam can be.
+If you wear contact lenses, you know how expensive and inconvenient a yearly eye exam can be.
 But what if you could take it at home for only $20?

 I took an online eye exam at 1 800 Contacts as well as a comprehensive eye exam at an ophthalmologist’s office to see if I would get the same results.